 Pull up a puzzle from Course E Online Puzzles - Website.
-We recommend the first puzzle for this activity.
+We recommend puzzle 9 of this lesson.
 As a class, work through the puzzle without using functions.
 Once you have gotten the solution, display it on a white board or overhead.
 Ask the class to point to the repeated code.
 Ask the class how they would simplify the program.
+Why can you not just use a loop?